publiclab/PublicLab.Editor/README.md

 The editor is built from different modules like:

 * TitleModule
+* MainImageModule
-* BodyModule
+* EditorModule
 * TagsModule
+* HistoryModule
+* RichTextModule

 Each manages its own UI and validation, and which report their contents via a `module.value()` method.
-The BodyModule contains a WYSIWYG textarea, managed (by default) by Woofmark.
+The EditorModule encapsulates all the modules.
+It contains a WYSIWYG textarea, managed (by default) by Woofmark.

 To add a new field, or new behavior, extend `PublicLab.Module` or customize an existing module by extending it -- for example: